anphonic/ej2-aspnetmvc-docs/src/grid/grid/state-persistence.md

 {% endaspTab %}

+## How to add a new column while using enablePersistence

+The Grid columns can be persisted when the [enablePersistence](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnablePersistence) property is set to true.
+If you want to add the new columns with the existing persist state, you can use the Grid inbuilt method such as `column.push` and call the `refreshColumns()` method for UI changes.
+Please refer to the following sample for more information.

+{% aspTab template="grid/state-persist/column-add", sourceFiles="column-add.cs" %}

+{% endaspTab %}

 ## How to prevent columns from persisting

 When the [EnablePersistence](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnablePersistence) property is set to true, the Grid properties such as [Grouping](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridGroupSettings.html), [Paging](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridPageSettings.html), [Filtering](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridFilterSettings.html), [Sorting](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSortSettings.html), and [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridColumn.html) will persist.
 You can use the `addOnPersist` method to prevent these Grid properties from persisting.